Remember when you were a child, and the freedom you felt when you went to the beach?

 Family and children who can grow up in a supportive and encouraging atmosphere with your example to follow?

-A simple and satisfying lifestyle free from the hustle and bustle of the rat race?
+A simple and satisfying lifestyle free from the hustle and bustle of our chaotic society?

 Or just more control over your environment and surroundings?

 The answers to these questions can guide you in your exciting journey of building your very own dwelling; the human spirit yearns for the fulfillment and satisfaction of creating a home; not just a house.